 Reserves are also addressed in the Actuarial Opinion Worksheet.

-Separate Accounts are also addressed in the Operations and Liquidity Risks.
+Separate Accounts are also addressed in Operations and Liquidity Risks.

-Surrender activity is also addressed in the Liquidity Risk.
+Surrender activity is also addressed in Liquidity Risk.

+Quality and valuation of assets supporting modified coinsurance and funds-withheld reinsurance in Credit and Market Risks.

 General Guidance

 The Annual Reserve Risk Assessment Procedures are designed to identify potential areas of concern to the analyst.
-While the underlying actuarial techniques relating to life reserves are quite complicated, the analyst should remember that there are two basic objectives regarding life reserves.
-The first objective is that the insurer’s life reserves are calculated using the appropriate valuation methodology (formula or principle-based), and the second objective is that the insurer’s assets are adequate to support the future policy obligations.
-To meet the first objective, reserves for policies and contracts subject to the formula-based valuation methodology, including the formula reserves required by VM-20, should be calculated in accordance with the minimum formula statutory valuation standards, using the appropriate valuation assumptions and valuation methods.
-For policies and contracts subject to a principle-based valuation methodology, in addition to the formula reserves, reserves should be calculated in accordance with the principle-based valuation requirements of VM-20.
+While the underlying actuarial techniques relating to life, annuity and A&H reserves are quite complicated, the analyst should remember that there are two basic objectives regarding life, annuity and A&H reserves.
+The first objective is that the insurer’s life, annuity, and A&H reserves are calculated using the appropriate valuation methodology (formula or principle-based), and the second objective is that the insurer’s assets are adequate to support the future policy obligations.
+To meet the first objective, reserves for policies and contracts subject to the formula-based valuation methodology, including the formula reserves required by VM-20/VM-21/VM-22, should be calculated in accordance with the minimum formula statutory valuation standards, using the appropriate valuation assumptions and valuation methods.
+For policies and contracts subject to a principle-based valuation methodology, in addition to the formula reserves, reserves should be calculated in accordance with the principle-based valuation requirements of VM-20/VM-21/VM-22.

 Involvement of an Actuary: The analyst should involve an actuary where indicated in the procedures or as needed.
-To stay within any required deadlines for reviews, the analyst should document any greater in-depth reviews being performed by the actuary (such as involving the confidential actuarial memorandum or the confidential principle-based reserving (PBR) report for life reserves) and supplement the documentation when such actuarial review is complete.
+To stay within any required deadlines for reviews, the analyst should document any greater in-depth reviews being performed by the actuary (such as involving the confidential actuarial memorandum or the confidential principle-based reserving (PBR) report for life and annuity reserves) and supplement the documentation when such actuarial review is complete.
 Questions or requests for assistance regarding PBR and for asset adequacy analysis may be made to the NAIC actuarial resources.
 Please see the NAIC website for the Valuation Analysis (E) Working Group for contact information regarding the use of NAIC actuarial resources and use of the Working Group if needed.

-Depth of Review: Life, annuity, PBR and accident and health (A&H) involve many products and complex requirements.
+Depth of Review: Life, annuity, and A&H involve many products and complex requirements.
 A complete determination of compliance with all of these requirements during the course of an annual financial analysis review is typically not practical for many companies.
 Judgment in a risk-focused approach will need to be exercised regarding greater focus and use of actuarial expertise in any procedure provided below.

 ANNUAL Assessment of Actuarial Filings